 - Upon Change of Duty 2.
 Upon change of Rater.
 3. Once annually based on pay grade.

 “DA was hung up on 60 days” calendar, duty, and ‘other days’, ‘other days’ meaning travel and vacation.
 If duty days exceeded 60 days, a written evaluation was to be done my the Rater (his boss), but if “other days” reduced that period below 60 days, only an Admin Report was required, requiring no written evaluation.

 “In 1961 and 1962, DA almost doubled the number of officers assigned to ARVN units, and those officers’ closing date was Jan 31.

 “So, then, an officer who was assigned to Vietnam in Nov, after 30 days leave, travel and in processing, would not receive that important written evaluation, as he would have had 47 duty days, and 41 “other days”.

 Why all this mattered:

-“Because these officers were carrying new categories, “counter-insurgency” which were very important for promotion and additional schooling, and the assignment there relatively short, (one year) they were missing an important rating period without a written evaluation.”
+“Because these officers were carrying new categories, “counter-insurgency” and their missions classified, which were very important for promotion and additional schooling, and the assignment there relatively short, (one year) they were missing an important rating period without a written evaluation.”